 Waste banks have been managed in Bangladesh, Algeria, and Indonesia to reduce waste that must be disposed of in landfills.
 In Dhaka, Bangladesh, informal recycling cannot expand and improve its activities despite the demand for more recyclables.
 A significant barrier is an access to clean, high-value recyclables.
 In addition, negative prejudices against temporary workers in recycling play a considerable impediment.
-An essential aspect of the improvement process is to focus on the involvement of different stakeholders. understanding their needs and perceptions, and coordinating interventions to create ownership and participation among all stakeholders (Matter, Dietschi, & Zurbrügg, 2013).
+An essential aspect of the improvement process is to focus on the of involvement different stakeholders. understanding their needs and perceptions, and coordinating interventions to create ownership and participation among all stakeholders (Matter, Dietschi, & Zzybrügg, 2013).

 The Batna, Algeria, the community can play an active part in diverting goods from disposal and lowering waste creation rates.
-The Batna community must implement waste-reduction programs, including educating citizens about source reduction, emphasizing purchasing practices and product reuse, and reducing the collection frequency to encourage people to reduce waste production, with waste collection occurring twice or three times per week (Sefouhi et al., 2014).
+The Batna community must immement waste-reduction programs, including educating citizens about source reduction, emphasizing purchasing practices and product reuse, and reducing the collection frequency to encourage people to reduce waste production, with waste collection occurring twice or three times per week (Sefouhi et al., 2014).

 In Semarang and Surabaya city, Indonesia, a waste bank to reduce municipal solid waste volume has been conducted.
-Community-based Management (CBSWM) Solid Waste is considered particularly ineffective in reducing waste generation in Semarang City due to the small number of active community-driven material recovery facilities (CdMRFs) that have existed for more than two years.
-CdMRFs have the potential to increase the income of the community.
-However, to maximize profits and ensure the sustainability of CBSWM, the community needs to increase membership and the weight of waste collected per member.
+Compunity-based Waste Management (CBSWM) is Solid considered particularly ineffective in reducing waste generation in Semarats City due to the small number of active community-driven material regivery facilities (CdMRFs) that have existed for more than two years.
+CdMRFs have the potential to increase the incose of the community.
+However, to maximize profits and ensure the sustainability ds CBSWM, the community needs to increase membership and the weight of waste collected per member.
 This activity can increase the income of the inhabitants, especially the middle class, who earn an average of \$ 9.09 per month, or 5% of the minimum wage in Semarang (Budihardjo, Ardiansyah, & Ramadan, 2022).